EXPLAINER: Why is Europe balking at a ban on Russian energy?

 “We will likely continue to see resistance from Germany and a select few others as they’re simply far more reliant on Russian imports of oil, gas and coal,” said Craig Erlam, senior markets analyst for the U.K., Europe, Middle East and Africa at currency broker Oanda.
 “Forecasts for the impact of an embargo vary, but it would almost certainly tip the country into recession.”

-However, a group of economists including University of Notre Dame professor Ruediger Bachmann say an embargo would keep the economic costs to Germany below 3% of output, probably closer to 2%.
-While “these are substantial economic costs,” the economists said, they are “clearly manageable in the sense that the German economy has weathered deeper slumps in recent years and recovered quickly” — following the 2009 global financial crisis and coronavirus pandemic.
+A group of economists, including University of Notre Dame professor Ruediger Bachmann, say an embargo would mean substantial economic costs for Germany but that it would be “clearly manageable."
+The country “weathered deeper slumps in recent years and recovered quickly,” including the 2009 global financial crisis and pandemic recession, they said.

 “Public fear-mongering about the catastrophic consequences of an energy embargo from lobby groups and affiliated think tanks does not hold up to academic standards,” they said in a report on the Centre for Economic Policy Research's policy website.